Exam scheduling policy

 - Candidates must access their exam through My CPA Program using their existing credentials (member ID or email address, along with their password).

-- Candidates are required to present one form of government-issued identification that includes:
+- Candidates are required to present one, current and valid form of government-issued identification during the check-in process that includes the Candidates:

-- Candidates are permitted to bring the following items into the exam:
+- Candidates are permitted to bring the following items into the Online Proctored Exam:

 - One form of government-issued, valid and current identification.